ApiLogicServer/Docs/docs/Tech-Adoption.md

 ## Near-Zero Learning Curve - no frameworks, etc

-ApiLogicServer has a near-zero learning curve.
-You do not need to know Python, SQLAlchemy, React, or JSONapi_logic_serverPIs to get started.
+ApiLogicServer has a near-zero learning curve:

+* You do not need to know Python, SQLAlchemy, React, Flask, or JSON / APIs to get started.
+* You should have a basic background in database - familiar with terms like Table, Column, Foreign Key.

+&nbsp;

+### Deliver While Learning

 You have a running project in moments, customizable without requiring deep understanding of any of these frameworks.
+Such instantly-availabe projects are valuable to Custom App Dev and Business Users, who can begin with these while you gain familiarity with Flask and SQLAlchemy.

 Making extensions, of course, begins to require more technical background.

+&nbsp;

 ### Allow a few days for learning logic

 Logic represents the starkest different between procedural code and declarative rules.
 It requires a few days to get the hang of it.
 We recommend you [explore this documentation](https://github.com/valhuber/LogicBank#next-steps).

+&nbsp;

 ## Business Agility